samyarsadat/MBI5026-Matrix/README.md

    - Wait for 850 microseconds.
 If we don't wait here, the program will continue to the next iteration of the loop immediately, turning off the row we just turned on, which would make the display very dim for obvious reasons.
  - Enable interrupts again to allow for the scroll counter to be incremented by the timer ISR.

-[EXPLAIN FLICKERING]

-Although do note that flickering caused by longer execution times can be alleviated to a certain degree by reducing `display_row_on_delay_us`, though this will also result in a dimmer display and so may not be desirable.
+Now, as you can see, we have to retrieve data from the buffers when drawing each row.
+The variables we would have to change for extending the buffer would affect this operation.
+Another important fact is that all LEDs are held off as data is retrieved from the buffers and sent to the display.

+The extra time it takes to retrieve and send data for each row results in the LEDs being off for longer as each row is drawn, which appears as flickering.

+Now, we can decrease `display_row_on_delay_us` (the time for which the LEDs of each row are held on) so that rows take less time to draw, which will help alleviate this flickering to a certain degree, but it will also make the display much dimmer.

+Thinking about it now, in retrospect, this issue might be resolvable.
+If we keep the pervious row on while retrieving data for the current row and only turn the previous row off before sending data to the 'MBI5026`s, the LEDs won't be held off for as long.
+Now, row draws will still take longer, but at least the LED on-time percentage will be higher, which might allow us to decrease `display_row_on_delay_us` without sacrificing much brightness.
+I have not tried this yet though.

 In the above explanation, I state that 5 bytes of data are sent to the `MBI5026`s for every row.
 This is not completely true.
 As you may know, each `MBI5026` has 16 outputs, and so would logically require 2 bytes of data (16 / 8 = 2 bytes); however, our display is 40 pixels wide, which would only require 5 bytes of data (40 / 8 = 5 bytes).
 Now, because 40 isn't a multiple of 16, 8 channels of one of the `MBI5026`s remain unconnected.

 So whilst only 5 bytes of data is actually used for each row, in reality, we must send an extra empty byte to fill the shift register bits for the unconnected 8 channels.
 This empty byte is the first byte sent, as the unconnected channels on this display are the last 8 channels of the first `MBI5026`, which corresponds to the first byte of data sent (data in the shift register is propagated from last to first).

-And just as a side note, daisy-chaining of `MBI5026`s (well, shift registers in general) is possible because when receiving data, the shift registers fill all of their bits and forward any extra bits to the next shift register in line over their SDO/DO (Serial Data Out/Data Out) pin.
-The SDO of one shift register is connected to the SDI of the next one in line.
+And just as a side note, daisy-chaining of `MBI5026`s is possible because of how shift registers work (the `MBI5026` is just a shift register with some extra circuitry for driving LEDs).
+When a pulse is sent over their clock pin, they shift all of the bits currently in the register over by one position and fill their first bit (which is emptied as a result of the shift) with whatever is on the Data In pin when the pulse is received (either a 1 or a 0).
+And what happens to the last bit in the shift register?
+Well, it gets shifted to the Data Out pin, where it can be shifted on to the first bit of the next shift register in line (assuming that the Data Out pin is connected to the Data In pin of another shift register and that they share a clock pin).

 <br>